MechWild/build_guides/keyboards/clunker/readme.md

 # Step 0: Test and Flash Your Pro Micro

-Firmware is available on our firmware repo, available here:
+Firmware is on our firmware repo, available here:
 [https://github.com/MechWild/mw_firmware/releases](https://github.com/MechWild/mw_firmware/releases)

-This guide will be moved to Github soon, but for now check out the guide here:
+This general guide will be moved to Github soon, but for now check out the guide here:
 [https://mechwild.com/guides/general/flashing-a-pro-micro/](https://mechwild.com/guides/general/flashing-a-pro-micro/)